 Open the working copy for editing

-The working copy is copied to a Fred folder on your local hard drive.
-This folder is defined in the settings (repository tab) of Fred.
+The working copy is copied to a Alfred Desktop folder on your local hard drive.
+This folder is defined in the settings (repository tab) of Alfred Desktop.

-After editing the document, you can save the local working copy of the document without indicating where you are saving the document.
+After editing the document, you can save the local working copy of the document without selecting the location you are saving the document to.

-If you want to continue working on the working copy after you have closed the local copy, you can reopen the local copy by double clicking the working copy in Fred or by clicking the “Open” command.
+If you want to continue working on the working copy after you have closed the local copy, you can reopen the local copy by double clicking the working copy in Alfred Desktop or by clicking the “Open” command.

-You do not need to drag and drop or upload the working copy to Fred.
+You do not need to drag and drop or upload the working copy to Alfred Desktop.

 With the “Update Main Document” command you will: